Medical information

 • explaining why the information is important.

-When providing medical information for a medical absence, doctors should make sure the information only:
+When providing medical information for a medical absence, doctors should:

 • what functional restrictions and limitations the employee has, and their duration